Polar Bear (steam locomotive)

-The railway was closed between 1915 and 1918.
-The two Bagnalls were taken out of service in the 1920s, when they were replaced by a pair of battery locomotives.
-The electric locomotives quickly wore out, and Polar Bear and Sea Lion were returned to traffic.
-The railway was closed for the duration of World War II and, when the line reopened in the late 1940s, only Polar Bear was returned to traffic.
-The Groudle Glen Railway closed in 1962.

 Preservation

 Polar Bear was sold to the Brockham Museum Trust in 1967.
 In 1982 it passed, with the rest of the Brockham collection, to the Amberley Museum Railway, where it was returned to traffic in 1983.
 Polar Bears boiler was condemned around 1988, returning to service with a new boiler in 1993.
 Its boiler certificate expired at the end of 2010; with a retube and work on the firebox being required before a return to service.
 Since being based at Amberley, Polar Bear has returned to the Groudle Glen on three occasions (1993, 1996 and 2005) to visit.Polar Bear was stripped down for overhaul in early 2011.
 The boiler was moved to Chatham for overhaul, with mechanical work being undertaken in-house at Amberley.
 The boiler was returned to Amberley in January 2012.
 Polar Bear was relaunched on 13 July 2013 by BBC newsreader and railway enthusiast Nicholas Owen.

 Polar Bear made its fourth visit to the Groudle Glen Railway since it was preserved in late July 2016.
 After its two week stay there, it returned home to Amberley museum.